Naveen-Jhinjarye/Netflix_YTI/README.md

 ## 👨‍💻 Author

 **Naveen Jhinjarye**
 If You would like to connect with me.
-Connect on Linkedin[here](https://www.linkedin.com/in/naveen-jhinjarye/)
+Connect on Linkedin [here](https://www.linkedin.com/in/naveen-jhinjarye/)

 ---